bizres/report-topic-classification/README.md

 # If you are interested in the project...

-... go to https://github.com/bizres to read up on our project.
+... go to our [main repository](https://github.com/bizres) to read up on our project.

 # If you are interested in the code...